(Photo: REUTERS / Stringer India )

 Kingfisher flight IT 3149 at an isolation bay of Chattrapati Shivaji airport in Mumbai May 20, 2010.

-Kingfisher flights have been completely grounded since October 1, following a massive strike called by the engineers and pilots over non-payment of their salaries since March this year.
-The staff of Kingfisher resorted to protest on Sept 30 demanding to render their due salaries immediately.
+Kingfisher flights were completely grounded since October 1, following a strike by the airline's engineers and pilots over non-payment of their salaries since March this year.

-The Vijay Mallya-owned carrier is encumbered with a loan amount of ₹70 billion in 17 banks and has most of its bank accounts frozen, causing disruptions in the flight schedule.
+The Vijay Mallya-owned carrier is encumbered with a loan amount of ₹70 billion in 17 banks and has most of its bank accounts frozen, causing disruptions in flight schedules.
 The total debt load reportedly stands at $1.4 billion.

 This article is copyrighted by IBTimes.co.in, the business news leader